VidaGallo/CI2024_lab1/README.md

   <br>
   <br>
-Ideas are taken from lectures and discussions with my classmate Gabriele Pirilli (https://github.com/Gpir0).
+Ideas are taken from lectures, discussions with my classmate Gabriele Pirilli (https://github.com/Gpir0) and his help.